frontojs/connect/README.md

 const posts = new Posts(endpoint);

 posts.findAll();
-// this will make a call to GET http://example.com/api/v1/posts and call the #index action of the posts_controller and populate the posts.collection with the data from the endpoint.
+// this will make a call to GET http://example.com/api/v1/posts and call
+// the #index action of the posts_controller and populate the posts.collection
+// with the data from the endpoint.
+Obviously it depends on how you implement
+// your endpoint.
 ```

 Once we make the call to the network we can use the `collection` to iterate and render out each post.